dportik/admixture-wrapper/README.md

 + `-t <integer>`: Specifies number of threads to use.
 Default = 1.

+**Running the Script**

-To run an analysis, you'll want to put the ped file(s) in a single directory.
+To run an analysis with the `admixture-wrapper.py` script, you'll first want to put the ped file(s) in a single directory.
 For example:

 ```
 admixture-analysis